sambey04/Typing_tutor/README.md

 1) random letters are generated and scanned (samarth)
 2) random words are printed on screen with a dictionary(shashank)
 3) words are scanned and their frequency is printed (raksha)
-4)
+4) words are displayed and when a word is wrongly printed it is saved in a file (samarth+shashank)

 Work to be done --------------

-   shashank--
-1) words are displayed and when a word is wrongly printed it is saved in a file

-   Raksha --

-1) Starting Menu with openGL

-   Samarth--

-1) to print words from file based on words saved in file
+Random Words coming but not able to return them in wrongword.h file

 ---------------------------------------
-to be done before 11 september --
+Work should to done daily and comments must be added
 --------------------------------------